vaadin/vaadin-boothdemo/README.md

 ## The booth pitch

-* "Hi, do have you been using Vaadin before or do you wanna know what it is?"
+[quote]Hi, do have you been using Vaadin before or do you wanna know what it is?[quote]
 (You only leave room for a positive answer -> good first start)

 * "Excellent, so what do you do yourself by the way?
 Are you a developer or an architect or ...?"
 (Be interested in them but don't push!)